What is FINRA? And How Do I Stay Compliant?

 Paperless document management also offers the benefit of helping any audits by FINRA go by quickly and efficiently.
 A big part of FINRA industry examinations is taking a look at a firm’s books and records to make sure they are current and accurate.
 By having all the records they will want access to available electronically, easily, and quickly, audits will be much more simple and go by much faster.
 Paperless management helps firms be upfront with FINRA and minimizes the headaches that accompany being audited.

-eFileCabinet also implements features that promise security, such as role-based security features in document management products role-based securities make sure that only authorized individuals have access to view confidential or sensitive documents and is essential for maintaining good standing regulatory organizations like HIPAA, the SEC, and FINRA.
+eFileCabinet also implements features that promise security, such as role-based security features in document management products.
+Role-based security makes sure that only authorized individuals have access to view confidential or sensitive documents and is essential for maintaining good standing with regulatory organizations like HIPAA, the SEC, and FINRA.
 Another way that eFileCabinet offers security and quality is through continually implementing regular system updates, so you know you’re always up-to-date on compliance regulations.

 Role-based security and carefully monitored updates are just a few aspects of the security a DMS system like Rubex by eFileCabinet can offer. eFileCabinet is listed in the FINRA Compliance Vendor Directory, and can offer you the tools you need to ensure the privacy your clients and customers deserve, and the peace of mind you deserve.
 Explore Rubex today!